Colton Underwood Shares Details About Cassie Randolph Split In New Book Chapter After She Asked Him Not To

 "Her eyes were full of tears as she tried to explain, struggling to find the right words and reasons that made sense.
 None did—at least not to me," he admitted.

-He added that, per usual, they stopped the “hard” conversation and tried to move on.
+He added that, per usual, they stopped the "hard" conversations and tried to move on.

 "That hit me hard," he wrote.
 "Was there a timer on our relationship?
 What was going on?
 Were we together or not together?"